AlexVerrico/Octoprint-Display-ETA/README.md

 # OctoPrint-Display-Print-ETA

 Display the finish time of the current print as estimated by Octoprint.
 The day of finish is displayed only when the current print will not finish today.
+You can configure if you want to display the ETA on the printer, as well as if you want to use 12HR or 24HR time.
+If this plugin causes your printer to report errors, try enabling the option "remove all colons"

 ![alt text](./extras/img/screenshot.png)